Oophaga pumilio "Pico de Chiriqui"

 Oophaga pumilio "Pico de Chiriqui".

 Our current stock is orange.
 The third picture is indicative of what you will receive.
 Oophaga pumilio "Pico de Chiriqui" is a small poison dart frog that has a beautiful range of phenotypic variation.
-They can be bright yellow to bright red, and everything in between, ours available now are yellow-orange.
+They can be bright yellow to bright red, and everything in between, again, ours available now are yellow-orange.
 They do fine in small groups, but do best as a pair or trio when sexual maturity is reached.
 The males often have control of 1 to 5 square meters of territory in the wild, so rival males may display aggression for supremacy.
 They usually lay 3 to 10 eggs on glossy leaves, on glass, or sometimes in leaf litter.
 Tadpoles must be raised by adults because they feed on infertile eggs from the female.
 These dart frogs are interesting to many hobbyists because they exhibit biparental care.
 No more than a trio should go in a 20 gallon vertical conversion tank or a 18 x 24 Exo-terra enclosure.
 Additional information can be found, of course, through our complimentary Encyclopedia Database: DendroKnow Project.